Bitter Springs (film): Release

 The film had its world premiere in Adelaide, which was attended by Don Bradman.
 Although reviews were generally respectful the film was a box office disappointment on release and Ealing abandoned its plans to make further movies in Australia.
 During filming, in June 1949, Ealing said that Ralph Smart would make Robbery Under Arms afterwards.

+Translated version

+Over 80 years after the film's release, linguists, along with people from the Aṉangu Pitjantjatjara Yankunytjatjara (APY Lands), worked together to create subtitles for the film, led by Margaret Brady, a social anthropologist and honorary associate professor at Australian National University.
+As part of the SA History Festival, a 30-minute documentary called Bitter Springs in Translation was screened each night on the Quorn Silo.
+The group are hoping to screen both the documentary and the fully-translated version of Bitter Springs at the Adelaide Film Festival in October 2026.